Sea urchin sperm exploit extremum seeking control to find the egg: Modeling the sperm motion

+{ We begin with a brief exposition of Extremum Seeking (ES) control.
+ES is an adaptive control technique designed to steer a dynamical system towards the extremum of an objective function that depends on the state of the system, without access to information about the gradient of the function (only the value of the objective function is available for measurement at each instant in time).
+The first ES control law can be traced back to the century old paper due to Leblanc \cite{leblanc1922electrification}, but the recent interest in ES control was sparked by Krsti\'c's seminal paper \cite{krstic2000stability}.
+In the simplest setting, an ES controller is designed to find the optimal value of a single-variable static objective function by dynamically estimating the gradient.
+Let $c(x)$ be the objective function, and consider the following dynamical system \cite{ariyur2003real}:

+which is depicted in the block diagram \cite{abramovici2000feedback} presented in Fig.\ref{fig:blk_diag_es}, where $\bar{x}$ is the estimate of the optimal value of the independent variable $x$, $\zeta_1$ and $\zeta_2$ are the states of a band-pass filter centered around $\omega$, and $k$, $\omega$, $\delta$ are constants.
+The flow of the block diagram in Fig.\ref{fig:blk_diag_es} can be traced as follows.
+First, a sinusoidal perturbation is injected to sample the objective function near the estimate $\bar{x}$:

+We observe how the gradient appears as the amplitude of the sinusoidal perturbation.
+In engineering terms, injecting the perturbation around the current estimate $\bar{x}$ `modulates' the local gradient information on the amplitude of the sinusoidal `carrier' signal $\sin(\omega t)$.
+Therefore, to extract the sinusoidal signal that carries the gradient information, the measured objective function $c(x)$ goes through a band-pass filter centered around the frequency $\omega$ as defined by equation (\ref{eq:simple_es_2}).
+The output of the filter $\zeta$ can be approximated in the quasi-steady sense by:

+Next, the gradient information is `demodulated' (i.e., extracted from the carrier signal) through multiplication with a sinusoidal signal having the same frequency and phase as the carrier signal:

+where the time-average of the right hand side of equation (\ref{eq:demodulated}) is non-zero.
+Finally, the demodulated gradient information is used in adjusting the current estimate $\bar{x}$.
+Through a simple averaging argument, we obtain that the estimate $\bar{x}$ on average evolves according to:

+where the overline $\overline{\hphantom{\,\,\,}\vphantom{h}}$ indicates the time average of the overlined quantity.
+That is, the estimate $\bar{x}$ evolves, in a quasi-steady average sense, along the gradient of the objective function under the extremum seeking control law (\ref{eq:simple_es}).
+The interested reader is referred to \cite{krstic2000stability,ariyur2003real,tan2010extremum} for more details. }

-\subsection{Modeling the sperm motion}
+\section{Modeling the sperm motion}

-Swimming in the low Reynolds number fluid regime is dominated by viscous forces, which enables the use of kinematic models as good approximations to the motion of micro-swimmers, including sperm cells \cite{friedrich2010high}.
-The kinematics of a rigid body is:
+We now turn our attention to the motion of the sperm cell.
+Swimming in a low Reynolds number is dominated by viscous forces, which enables the use of kinematic models as a good approximation to the motion of micro-swimmers, including sperm cells \cite{friedrich2010high}.
+The kinematics of a rigid body are given by: